MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/best-practices/live-fine-grained-rate-limiting.md

 ### How can I determine I am being throttled and what steps can I take?

-See the [Xbox Live Best Practices](best-practices-for-calling-xbox-live.md) document, which contains steps for improving your call pattern, as well as an explanation of how the XSAPI assertion and XSAPI Social and Multiplayer managers can be used to notify you of throttling issues and mitigate those throttling issues.
+See [Best practices for calling Xbox Live](live-best-practices-calling-xbl.md), which contains steps for improving your call pattern, as well as an explanation of how the XSAPI assertion and XSAPI Social and Multiplayer managers can be used to notify you of throttling issues and mitigate those throttling issues.

 Another option is to record a trace of the Xbox Live calls, and then analyze that trace using the [Xbox Live Trace Analyzer tool](https://docs.microsoft.com/windows/uwp/xbox-live/tools/analyze-service-calls).
 To record a trace, you can either use Fiddler to record a .SAZ file, or use the built-in trace logging of XSAPI.

-To turn on and use traces in XSAPI, see the Xbox Live documentation page "Analyze calls to Xbox Live Services"<!-- tbd link - not found, so added the next link, ok? --> and [Xbox Live Trace Analyzer](../../tools/analyze-service-calls.md).
+To turn on and use traces in XSAPI, see [Trace Analyzer for reviewing service calls](../live-trace-analyzer.md).
 Once you have a trace, the Xbox Live Trace Analyzer tool will warn upon detecting throttled calls.

 You can find the best practices paper on GDNP and SDK and XDK docs 1602 and higher. <!-- tbd link/clarify -->